hotrodorm/hotrod/attic/docs/data-types.md

 ### B. Expression in Nitro

 The column `total` is an expression in Nitro.
-Its type will be the JDBC driver default type:
+Unless there's a `class` or `converter` attribute, its type will be the JDBC driver default type:

 ```xml
   <select ...>